letsencrypt/hashicorp-lessons/README.md

 load-balancer that will reconfigure itself when the count is increased.

-- You can scale allocations via the job specification but you can also temporarily scale a given `job >> group` via the nomad CLI.
+- You can scale allocations via the job specification but you can also temporarily scale a given `job >> group` via the nomad CLI:
   ```shell
   $ nomad job scale "hello-world" "greeter" 3
   ```
 - Refresh:
   http://localhost:8081/dashboard/#/http/services/hello-world@consulcatalog
-- You can also temporarily de-scale a given `job >> group` via the nomad CLI.
+- You can also temporarily de-scale a given `job >> group` via the nomad CLI:
   ```shell
   $ nomad job scale "hello-world" "greeter" 3
   ```